OxWearables/biobankAccelerometerAnalysis/README.md

 ## Usage
-To extract a summary of movement (average sample vector magnitude) and (non)wear time from raw Axivity .CWA (or gzipped .cwa.gz) accelerometer files:
+To extract a summary of movement from a raw Axivity accelerometer file (.cwa):

 ```bash
 $ accProcess data/sample.cwa.gz